 Amaya, “As are you, and your look alike daughter.”

 “But, not that I’m complaining, why me, now?”

 “I am exploring my sexuality, no, not quite right.
 I am lesbian.
 I am attracted to a couple of Daphne’s women, one her mother.
 I’ve seen you two flirt, it made me warm.
 The other is Janah, who wouldn’t want Janah?
 The ultimate in sensuality.”

 Sis, “Have you…?”

 “I haven’t made love to Janah, but I will.
 Daphne helps me relax with toys, and I enjoy teasing her.”

-“Nishiko does that with me, drive me crazy for weeks.”
+“Nishiko does that with me, drives me crazy for weeks first.”

 “She told me, and she knows you get off on it, Daphne’s the same.
 I shall torture her before she can have me.”